aaronpriven/Array-2D-pm/README.md

     In void context, alters the original object, which then will contain only the area specified; otherwise, creates a new Array::2D object and returns the object.

+    Negative indicies are treated as though they mean that many from the end: the last item is -1, the second-to-last is -2, and so on.

+    Slices are always returned in the order of the original object, so
+    $obj->slice(0,1,0,1) is the same as $obj->slice(1,0,1,0).

 - **set\_element(_row\_idx, col\_idx, value_)**